Can earphones really damage your hearing?

 Use specialised limiting equipment.

 If you have only one or two different types of equipment, method 1 may be easiest.
 Some equipment may already be safe.
 If not, it may be possible to reduce the maximum sound level by a simple modification, or even by using a different type of earphone.
-(Modern headphones are usually very sensitive as they have to work with battery powered Walkman and similar devices.
+(Modern headphones are usually very sensitive as they have to work with battery powered mp3 players and similar devices.
 So when you plug them into a mains operated unit they can usually produce very high sound levels.)

 But you unless you're quite sure that the sound level cannot be excessive, you should get it measured.
 Remember that sound level in earphones is usually misleading.